-CHRISTIAN OPP
+CHRISTIAN C. OPP

-Associate Professor of Finance, University of Rochester Simon Business School
+University of Rochester Simon Business School

 Research Associate, NBER

-NEWS / UPDATES
+UPDATES

 RESEARCH TOPICS